Mohammad-Sheikholeslami/HomePage/content/authors/admin/_index.md

 I am a Ph.D. candidate at the University of Toronto.
-My research explores how to design privacy-preserving and resource-efficient machine learning systems that operate across connected infrastructures—from edge IoT devices to large-scale data centers.
-It centers on three core areas: **intelligent wireless networks**, **multimodal learning and sensor fusion**, and **sustainable computing systems**.
+In my work, my goal is to enable reliable, privacy-preserving, and cost-effective advanced machine learning services for end-users—connecting people and systems across the globe.
+My research focuses on designing such systems across connected infrastructures—from edge IoT devices to large-scale data centers.
+It spans three core areas: **trustworthy distributed learning**, **smart networks**, and **advanced machine learning models**.